TENANTS - Frequently asked questions

 When do I need to pay my first month’s rent and deposit?

-All cleared funds required to complete the tenancy arrangements including the first month’s rental, tenancy deposit and our administration fees must have been received and payments cleared into our bank account or received in cash at our offices before we are able to confirm the handover arrangements.
-In addition, you will be required to sign the tenancy agreement and make payment of your tenancy deposit within 7 days on our giving notice that references have been approved.
+All cleared funds required to complete the tenancy arrangements including the first month’s rental, tenancy deposit must have been received and payments cleared into our bank account or received in cash at our offices before we are able to confirm the handover arrangements.
+In addition, you will be required to sign the tenancy agreement and make payment of your tenancy deposit within 7 days on our giving notice that references have been approved and before the start date of your tenancy..

 Is the planned commencement date guaranteed?

 Unfortunately it is not guaranteed.
-Applications are taken 'subject to contract' and the terms and conditions of the holding application receipt.
+Applications are taken 'subject to contract' and the terms and conditions of the Holding Deposit.
 This is a prospective date and whilst every effort is made to achieve this date - subject to satisfactory referencing, it cannot be guaranteed.
-The Letting People act as agents for the landlord and as tenancy agreements are between the parties to the agreement i.e. the landlord and tenant, The Letting People do not accept any liability for tenancies not commencing on the planned commencement date indicated on the holding application receipt
+The Letting People act as agents for the landlord and as tenancy agreements are between the parties to the agreement i.e. the landlord and tenant, The Letting People do not accept any liability for tenancies not commencing on the planned commencement date indicated on the Holding Deposit

 What if I have any additional requests after my application has been made?